 A mix of high and low.

-Rather than a sea of carbon copy centerpieces, more couples are opting to mix and match their table décor.
+Rather than a sea of carbon-copy centerpieces, more couples are opting to mix and match their table décor.
 This entails alternating elevated bouquets, with long, low centerpieces, sprawling low profile compotes, or clusters of small bottles of single blooms.
-By choosing just a few larger statement pieces, the mix of elevated and low designs provide vertical interest without busting the budget.
+By choosing just a few larger statement pieces, the mix of elevated and low designs provides vertical interest without busting the budget.